Frederick Martin (cricketer): Cricket career

-After 1891 Martin's performances are generally considered to have declined, with the spin or movement he achieved with the ball thought to have reduced significantly.
+After 1891, Martin's performances were generally considered to have declined, with the spin or movement he achieved with the ball thought to have reduced significantly.
 He toured South Africa in 1891/92 with a team led by Walter Reed and played in the one match on the tour which was retrospectively given Test match status.
 Wisden considered that the heavy workload of the tour diminished Martin's performances in the 1892 English season, but he took over 100 wickets in each season between 1894 and 1896, with 1894 considered a "very good season" during which he bowled "with astonishing success on soft wickets for the MCC at Lord's in May", and Martin was still considered an accurate bowler with good control of length.
 He took four wickets in four balls for MCC against Derbyshire in 1895 and remained economical throughout his career – his 73 wickets for Kent in 1898 were taken at an average of 18.98 runs per wicket, leading Kent's averages that season.

-In 1899 Martin played in all of Kent's matches until the end of July.
+In 1899, Martin played in all of Kent's matches until the end of July.
 Wisden reported that he was "incapacitated for part of the season" and he only bowled four overs in his final match for the county, missing his benefit match later the same summer.
-After three first-class matches for MCC in 1900 he played no further first-class cricket, although he did play twice for MCC in 1901 against Minor Counties and Norfolk in non-first-class matches and stood as an umpire in 50 first-class matches between 1902 and 1906.
+After three first-class matches for MCC in 1900, he played no further first-class cricket, although he did play twice for MCC in 1901 against Minor Counties and Norfolk in non-first-class matches and stood as an umpire in 50 first-class matches between 1902 and 1906.
 He coached young Kent professionals such as Colin Blythe during the off-season even after 1899, either at Canterbury or at the Tonbridge Nursery, Kent's young player development centre which was established toward the end of Martin's career.

 As well as making 229 appearances for Kent, Martin played in 57 first-class matches for MCC and was a member of the ground staff at Lord's until 1908.
 He played 17 times for the South of England and five times for the Players in the Gentlemen v Players fixture.